Broadcasting Services/Telecommunications/Electronic Mail Communications

-- Wireless transmissions are not secure and employees should use discretion in relaying confidential information over wireless devices.
+- Users of SIUE services accessed via mobile electronic devices must ensure that information and information technology assets in their custody or control are protected.
+Wireless transmissions are not secure and employees should use discretion and privacy best practices in accessing confidential information on wireless devices.

-Employees Not Eligible for a Wireless Phone Allowance
+- Employees Who Do Not Receive a Wireless Phone Allowance

-- Employees not eligible for a wireless phone allowance may be reimbursed for necessary business calls made with their personal wireless phone with appropriate documentation.
+- Employees who do not receive a wireless phone allowance may be reimbursed for necessary business calls made with their personal wireless phone with appropriate documentation.
 Reimbursement will be available only to the extent that the plan's anytime minutes are exceeded.
-Reimbursement will be computed using average cost per minute:
+Reimbursement will be computed using average cost per minute.

-- Divide the total monthly bill less long distance and roaming charges by the total number of minutes used that month to derive a per-minute charge.
+- Divide the total monthly bill by the total number of minutes used that month to derive a per-minute charge.